Plot gray scale or color scale bar

 Plots gray scales or color scales on maps.
 Both horizontal and vertical scales are supported.
 For color palette tables (CPTs) with gradational colors (i.e., the lower and upper boundary of an interval have different colors) we will interpolate to give a continuous scale.
 Variations in intensity due to shading/illumination may be displayed by setting the option -I. Colors may be spaced according to a linear scale, all be equal size, or by providing a file with individual tile widths.
 The font used for the annotations along the scale and optional units is specified by FONT_ANNOT_PRIMARY.
 If a label is requested, it is plotted with FONT_LABEL.
 For a full overview of CPTs, see the Cookbook section on Color palette tables.

 Set annotation, tick, and gridline interval for the colorbar.
 The x-axis label will plot beneath a horizontal bar (or vertically to the right of a vertical bar), except when using the +m modifier of the -D option.
 As an option, use the y-axis label to plot the data unit to the right of a horizontal bar (and above a vertical bar).
 If -B is omitted, or no annotation intervals are provided (classic mode only), the default is to annotate every color level based on the numerical entries in the CPT (which may be overridden by ULB flags in the CPT).
 The exception to this rule is for CPT files that were scaled to fit the range of a grid exactly and thus have arbitrary color levels; these will trigger an automatic -Baf setting.
 To specify custom text annotations for intervals, you must append ;annotation to each z-slice in the CPT.
-For standard -B operations, see below.
+Note: The -B option relies on the -R and -J settings of the given hierarchical level to plot correctly.
+For standard -B operations, (See full description) (See cookbook information).

 Defines the reference point on the map for the color scale using one of four coordinate systems: